 Start A Plant-Based Diet Slowly

 If you’re not used to eating a lot of fruits and vegetables, don’t try to go cold turkey on a plant-based diet.
 Start by gradually adding more plants into your meals until your diet is mostly plant-based.
+You can start by adding healthy amazon greens with the best ingredients to your preferred beverage daily.
 This will help your body adjust to the change and make it easier for you to stick with the new diet.

 In addition, start by eliminating processed foods from your diet.
 Processed foods are high in unhealthy fats, sugars, and chemicals that can have negative effects on your health.
 Replacing processed foods with whole foods that you can find at the healthiest vegan black-owned restaurants will make it easier for you to follow a plant-based diet and improve your overall health.
 Finally, be patient.
 It may take some time for your body to adjust to your new diet and you may not see the results you want right away.
 Stick with it and know that over time, your body will start feeling better.

 Get Enough Iron